Last reviewed 12 May 2021

 The specific relief for Covid-19 is that all retail, leisure and hospitality businesses with a rateable value of £500,000 or less receive a 100% rate relief in 2020/21.
 The details of the various rate relief schemes are at https://tinyurl.com/busratewales.

-In Northern Ireland the 2020/21 business rates bill issued in August 2020 will indicate whether a four-month or 12-month rates holiday has been granted.
+In Northern Ireland the 2020/21 business rates bill issued in August 2020 indicates whether a four-month or twelve-month rates holiday has been granted.
 The four-month rates holiday (1 April to 31 July 2020) applied to all business ratepayers except the public sector and utilities.
 The twelve-month rates holiday applies to businesses in the hospitality, tourism, leisure, retail, childcare and airport sectors.
-If a 12-moth holiday has not been granted and the business believes that it should have been Land and Property Services should be contacted on 0300 200 7801.
+If a twelve-month holiday has not been granted and the business believes that it should have been Land and Property Services should be contacted on 0300 200 7801.

 SMEs are eligible for the Coronavirus Business Interruption Loan Scheme.
 These loans have no interest or fees in the first year and are 80% guaranteed by the government.
 Loans of up to £5 million are available to businesses with a turnover of up to £45 million with a personal guarantee from the business for the remaining 20%.
 Loans below £250,000 do not require any guarantee.
 It has recently been announced that the government guarantee is being extended so lenders will have the ability to extend the length of the loans from a previous maximum of six years to ten years.